Augmenting a pure and hybrid vertical equilibrium scheme via data-driven surrogate modelling

-The extremum obtained in \cref{eq_linreg_beta_hat_expression} corresponds to a local minimum if $\boldsymbol{x}^T \boldsymbol{x}$ is positive definite, which is typically satisfied when the features $x_d$ are not collinear and a sufficient number of observations is available.
+While many estimation methods exist for minimizing the loss function $L$, we employ least squares due to simplicity.
 One of the main reasons for selecting linear regression in this work is its computational efficiency.
 Predicting a target value requires only $d+1$ multiplications and $d$ additions per inference.
-Furthermore, the linear formulation guarantees a continuous dependence of the target on the input features, a property that is essential when approximating continuous quantities such as the gas plume distance (\cref{ch_predict_zp}) or secondary variables (\cref{ch_predict_coarse_mobilities}, \cref{ch_predict_secondaries}).
+Furthermore, the linear formulation guarantees a continuous dependence of the target on the input features, a property that is essential when approximating continuous quantities such as the gas plume distance (\cref{ch_predict_zp}) or secondary variables, such as density and viscosity.
+In general, secondary variables refer to quantities that can be computed from the primary solution variables (\cref{ch_predict_coarse_mobilities,ch_predict_secondaries}).